travisdowns/travisdowns.github.io/_posts/2019-06-11-speed-limits.md

 #### Remedies

 Although you will rarely hit this limit, the solution is fewer branches.
 Try to move unnecessary checks out of the hot path, or combine several checks into one.
-Try to organize multi-predictate conditions such that you can short-circuit the evaluation after the first check (so the subsequent checks don't appear in the dynamic instruction stream).
+Try to organize multi-predicate conditions such that you can short-circuit the evaluation after the first check (so the subsequent checks don't appear in the dynamic instruction stream).
 Consider replacing N 2-way (true/false) conditional jumps with one indirect jump with N^2 targets as this counts as only "one" instead of N against the branch limit.
 Consider conditional moves or other branch-free techniques.

 Ensure that branches can retire as soon as possible, although in practice there often isn't much opportunity to do this when dealing with already well-compiled code.